usnationalarchives/social-media-strategy/pages/goal3.md

       <p>Staff reach the largest possible audience by inspiring people to talk about the stories in our holdings.
 Our staff are stewards to the history of democracy, our American government, and its citizens.
 Our documents inspire emotional responses that lead to social sharing.</p>

-      <p>Action: The teams focuses on becoming a leader in the GLAM community by creating a space on Archives.gov that serves a resource for hashtags and other social trends for other cultural heritage institutions.</p>
+      <p><b>Action:</b> The teams focuses on becoming a leader in the GLAM community by creating a space on Archives.gov that serves a resource for hashtags and other social trends for other cultural heritage institutions.</p>

-      <p>Action: The team addresses our photo policies within our public spaces.
+      <p><b>Action:</b> The team addresses our photo policies within our public spaces.
 We need to improve our services, like wifi, to encourage digital sharing while visitors are in our physical spaces.</p>

-      <p>Action: The team defines a strategy for choosing hashtags that encourage personal connections and social sharing.</p>
+      <p><b>Action:</b> The team defines a strategy for choosing hashtags that encourage personal connections and social sharing.</p>

-      <p>Action: The team uses reference desk statistics from across the National Archives to compile data on the most-requested items in our holdings.
+      <p><b>Action:</b> The team uses reference desk statistics from across the National Archives to compile data on the most-requested items in our holdings.
 We feature these documents on social media to extend their reach to audiences who cannot visit in person.</p>

-      <p>Action: The team ensures that web content is easy to share on popular platforms with simple tools and buttons.</p>
+      <p><b>Action:</b> The team ensures that web content is easy to share on popular platforms with simple tools and buttons.</p>

-      <p>Action: Content creators connect with local communities to bring people physically to NARA locations through in-person events like Instameets, Tweet Ups, and Wikipedia edit-a-thons.</p>
+      <p><b>Action:</b> Content creators connect with local communities to bring people physically to NARA locations through in-person events like Instameets, Tweet Ups, and Wikipedia edit-a-thons.</p>

-      <p>Action: We build on the expertise of our content creators who are using successfully social media to drive physical traffic to public programs.
+      <p><b>Action:</b> We build on the expertise of our content creators who are using successfully social media to drive physical traffic to public programs.
 The team establishes a working group for these content creators to:</p>

       <ul>
         <li>